endjin/zero-trust-partner-admin-link/README.md

 `Export-CustomerSubscriptionsAsCsvForPartnerAdminLink -Path .\customer-subs.csv`

+When prompted, you will need to authenticate.

 Open the `customer-subs.csv` remove any subscriptions that you do not want to assign PAL to for The Partner, and then save the file.

 Then run:

-`Set-ZeroTrustPartnerAdminLink -PartnerName Contoso -MpnId <PROVIDED BY THE PARTNER> -PartnerIdentityAppId <PARTNERIDENTITYAPPID PROVIDED BY THE PARTNER> -SubscriptionsCsv .\customer-subs.csv`
+`Set-ZeroTrustPartnerAdminLink -PartnerName Contoso -MpnId <PROVIDED BY THE PARTNER> -SubscriptionsCsv .\customer-subs.csv`

-When prompted, you will need to authenticate.
+When prompted, you will need to authenticate as an account that has permissions to manage AAD applications and perform ARM role assignments across the subscriptions in the above file.

 ## Licenses